 *Available in Sports Extra add-on for $10/mo.

 Another problem for sports fans is that the key sports channels are split between Orange and Blue.
-Orange has ESPN and TNT, while Blue has FOX, NBC and NFL Network.
-If you want to catch every NFL game, for instance, you’ll need both, which costs $45 (and it’s still missing CBS).
+Orange has ESPN and TNT, while Blue has FOX and NBC.
+If you want to catch most NFL games, for instance, you’ll need both, which costs $45 (and it’s still missing CBS).